CI-Connect/tutorial-dagman-namd/README.md

     SCRIPT PRE   A0  pre-script-temperature.sh
     SCRIPT POST  A3  post-script-energy.sh

-Except the script block, this DAG file is same as the previous DAG file.
+Except the script block, this DAG file `linear-post.dag` is same as the previous DAG file `linear.dag`.
 The script block specifies a pre script and a postscripts.

 The pre script `pre-script-temperature.sh` sets the temperature for the simulations and it is processed before the job `A0`.
-This is the first thing processed before any simulation.
+This means the pre script is the first thing processed before any simulation.
 The post script `post-script-energy.sh` runs after finishing all the simulation jobs A0, A1, and A3.
 It extracts the energy values from the simulation results.
+Both pre and post scripts are executed on the local submit machines.
+Therefore these scripts need to be light weight processes.

 ### Parallel DAG